Baqin

 Baqin (بُقَيْن) or Buqayn is a Syrian village in the Al-Zabadani District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Baqin had a population of 1,866 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

+History

+In 1838, Eli Smith noted that Baqin's population was Sunni Muslim.